You just bought a property… Now What?

 Author: Nick Halverson

-Congratulations You Just Bought a Property!
-You are now the owner of a new home in the Costa Ballena region.
+Congratulations, You Just Bought a Property!
+You now own a new home in the Costa Ballena region.
 Now what?

 Plan for Usage

 This is typically decided before the purchase process is completed.
 However, you should know what the plan is for the home.
 Is it strictly for personal use?
 Will you rent it out?
-If more than one person is involved with the purchase, it is advisable to have a 'usage plan agreement'.
-Who gets to use it, when and for how many days per year.
+If more than one person is involved with the purchase, it is advisable to have a ‘usage plan agreement’ that outlines who gets to use it, when, and for how many days per year.

 Banking and Paying Bills

-Who is going to be responsible for paying your bills?
+Who is responsible for paying your bills?
 The Costa Rican banking system is pretty efficient.
 Seriously.
-Properly registered property management companies have banking platforms that make paying bills very easy.
-Coupled with our ability to wire funds from the USA to Costa Rica in a matter of hours, paying bills is easy.
+Properly registered property management companies have banking platforms that simplify paying bills.
+Coupled with our ability to wire funds from the USA to Costa Rica in hours, paying bills is easy.

 For individuals, it can be a bit more challenging.
 Banks have begun tightening their rules for non-residents, and paying specific 3rd party bills can be extremely difficult, complicated, or expensive (if you have to wire funds from outside Costa Rica).